Peter Force: Civil War

-Historian – Published works
+Historian

 Force's methods as an archivist and publisher of source materials was different in various ways from that of some of his contemporaries like Jared Sparks.
 Unlike Sparks, Force rarely added editorial notes and was content to let the raw documents speak for themselves.
 Force methodologically followed his primary rule that no manuscript should be altered, which is what set him apart from some of the editors of his day.
 Nothing was to be added and nothing substituted.
 Conversely, when Sparks edited the Papers of George Washington, as an admirer of his hero, Sparks would often correct Washington's mistakes in grammar and would sometimes alter the meaning of a statement so as to make it conform to what he felt was in Washington's mind.
 This was a practice Force abhorred and would never tolerate.

 Force was the first historical scholar to discover that the so-called Mecklenburg Declaration of Independence of 1775 was not what it was claimed to be.
 Subsequently he published the declaration of independence, or Notes on Lord Mahon's History of the American Declaration of Independence.